em-s-h/xdelta_lui/doc/tcc.md

 ### Rom Patcher JS

-- Pros: Shows the ROM's CRC32, MD5 and SHA-1 and supports different patch formats.
+- Pros: Supports different patch formats, available in the browser.

-- Cons: Lacks the features of xdelta and has a size limit.
+- Cons: Loads the entire rom into ram, which can cause issues with a computer with low ram, and it only applies patches.

 <!-- }}} -->